 If a document contains embedded malicious DDE code, it shows the following warning to users as they open it.

 The best way to prevent this DDE attack vector is to click “No” when this dialog box appears; this will stop further execution of the malware.

 Another way to prevent this attack is to disable it by modifying the registry.

 Microsoft has also published security advisory for securely opening Microsoft documents that contain a DDE field.

 Attackers are abusing the Microsoft DDE protocol to download and execute malware using PowerShell.
-In an earlier case, PowerShell led to an entire post-exploitation framework used for penetration testing.
+In an earlier case, PowerShell led to an entire post-exploitation framework used for ethical hacking.
 But attackers are using the framework for malicious purposes, such as stealing a user’s sensitive information, uploading and executing malware on a user’s machine, altering the user’s data, and so on.
 In recent cases, the DDE protocol led to ransomware, including Locky, which encrypts the victim’s data and demands ransom for the decryption.

 The malware analyzed in this blog is detected as COM.Downloader.DDE